Kurtis Guthrie: Welling United

-Having previously been on trial with the club in the summer of 2012 following his release by Accrington, Welling United signed Guthrie after he left Bath City.
+Having previously been on trial with the club in the summer of 2012 following his release from Accrington, Welling United signed Guthrie after he left Bath City.
 He scored his first goals for Welling on 13 April 2013, an 18-minute hat-trick against Weston-super-Mare at Park View Road.
 He went on to tally eight goals in two seasons, amassing 61 appearances and helping the club to the Conference South title in his first season.

 Forest Green Rovers

 Forest Green Rovers signed Guthrie for an undisclosed fee from Welling in May 2014.
 He signed a two-year deal with Welling's Conference Premier rivals, moving from part-time back to full-time professional football.
 Manager Adrian Pennock had previously managed at Welling, as did Jamie Day, who would join the club as assistant manager in May 2015.
 He made his debut at The New Lawn as a substitute in a 2–1 win against Chester on 12 August.
 His first start came on 11 October as he played the full 90-minutes for Forest Green in a 1–1 draw with Gateshead.
 He ended a 15-game scoring drought to score his first goal for the club in a 3–3 away draw against Torquay United on 15 November, before scoring his second of the match and the final goal of the game.
 He helped his side reach the Conference play-offs for the first time at the end of the 2014–15 season, appearing in the semi-final matches against Bristol Rovers where Forest Green bowed out 3–0 on aggregate.
 He had scored eight goals in 42 appearances in his first season for Forest Green.

-Guthrie scored 12 goals and provided seven assists in 46 appearances in his second season with the club as they reached the 2016 National League play-off Final at Wembley Stadium on 15 May 2016.
+Guthrie scored 12 goals and provided seven assists in 46 appearances in his second season with the club as they reached the 2016 National League play-off final at Wembley Stadium on 15 May 2016.
 He played for 77-minutes of the final and provided the assist for Keanu Marsh-Brown's goal, though Forest Green lost 3–1 to Grimsby Town.
 Rovers exercised an option to extend his contract into a third season, but accepted a transfer offer after the club's valuation was met.